Hobson Street, Macclesfield – sinkhole repair works

 What we are doing

-We are currently working alongside United Utilities and Cadent Gas to repair the carriageway collapse and damaged culvert on Hobson Street, Macclesfield.
+We are working alongside United Utilities and Cadent Gas to continue the investigations and repair the carriageway collapse and damaged culvert on Hobson Street, Macclesfield.
+The work is currently on hold and will resume when safe to do so.

 We are installing a new manhole chamber on Ryle Street, opposite to where the initial carriageway collapse appeared.
 This will allow us to both divert/over-pump the culvert in Hobson Street and carry out further investigations into the cause of collapse on Ryle Street.